Follow this post for up-to-date information on government support offered to support people, businesses, and services through the COVID-19 pandemic.

 Federal Support for Businesses

 - Canada Emergency Business Account (CEBA): Will provide interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.
-Expanded eligibility criteria to include qualifying applicants with payroll lower than $20,000.
-Click here for more information on the expanded eligibility.
+Application deadline has been extended to December 31, 2020.

 - Business Credit Availability Program: